pniewskimaciej/observability-portfolio/datadog/README.md

 ---

-## Logstash Processing
+## Data Collection & Processing

+### Datadog Agent

+The Datadog Agent was deployed on the monitored servers and used for:

+* Infrastructure health metrics
+* Server logs
+* Application traces

+This provided the infrastructure and application observability layer.

+### NETSCOUT Probes → Kafka → Logstash → Datadog

+NETSCOUT probes generated test/probing data that was stored in a Kafka topic.

-Logstash was used as the integration and processing layer between Kafka and Datadog.
+Logstash was used to subscribe to the Kafka topic, process the data and forward it to Datadog.

-As part of the pipeline, I addressed several data-processing requirements:
+As part of the Logstash processing pipeline, I implemented several data transformations and enrichments.

-### GeoIP Enrichment
+#### GeoIP Enrichment

-I enabled GeoIP enrichment for **server IP addresses**, allowing the data to be analyzed geographically in Datadog.
+I enabled GeoIP enrichment for **server IP addresses**, allowing probing data to be analyzed geographically in Datadog.

-### Timestamp Transformation
+#### Timestamp Transformation

 The source data did not use the required timestamp format by default.
 I implemented timestamp transformation in Logstash to convert the timestamps into **ISO 8601 format** before sending the data to Datadog.

-### Kafka Integration

-Logstash subscribed to the relevant Kafka topic containing test data collected and processed by NETSCOUT probes and forwarded the processed data to Datadog.

 ---

 ## My Contribution

-I designed and implemented the monitoring solution across the data pipeline and observability layer, including:
+I designed and implemented the monitoring solution across the data collection, processing and observability layers, including:

-* Consuming test data from Kafka using Logstash
+* Integrating NETSCOUT probing data with Kafka and Logstash
 * Troubleshooting and resolving data-processing issues
 * Implementing GeoIP enrichment
 * Transforming timestamps into ISO 8601 format
-* Forwarding processed data to Datadog
+* Forwarding processed NETSCOUT data to Datadog
+* Working with Datadog Agent for metrics, logs and traces
 * Designing the DNS and LDAP monitoring dashboard
 * Defining infrastructure and service-level KPIs
 * Creating views for logs and application traces